Sitharaman launches 52 projects sponsored by firms as CSR in Nagaland | Education

 - India

-Union Finance Minister Nirmala Sitharaman on Monday inaugurated 52 projects to be sponsored by various companies in Nagaland as part of their Corporate Social Responsibility (CSR).
+Union Finance and Corporate Affairs Minister Nirmala Sitharaman on Monday inaugurated 52 projects to be sponsored by various companies in Nagaland as part of their Corporate Social Responsibility (CSR).

-Sitharaman launched the projects during the inaugural ceremony of the three-day CSR and Investment Conclave here, in which more than 100 corporate delegates and investors took part.
+Sitharaman launched the projects during the inaugural ceremony of the three-day CSR and Investment Conclave here, in which more than 100 corporate delegates and investors are taking part.

+Most of the projects are related to health, education and skill and entrepreneurship development.
+She also inaugurated exhibition stalls put up by various districts, departments, civil society organisations and NGOs to attract CSR investments.

 There are problems in people's expectations about CSR, because of which states like Nagaland have to wait for CSR to come, the Union minister said.